elisa-aleman/ai_python_dev_reference/docs/setup_guides/Suggested-Tools-and-Setup.md

 ### Windows Terminal with Cmder, Git Bash, and WSL profiles

 It comes pre-installed, but compared to the pre-installed MacOSX terminal, it pretty much has all the functions that you need for customizing it to your taste, and the capability to run behind the scenes with better software than it initially has (looking at you, PowerShell).
-It also is not [Electron](https://www.electronjs.org/apps) based, which makes it **lightweight and fast** in comparison to other bloated options based in Electron.
+It also is **not [Electron](https://www.electronjs.org/apps) based**, which makes it **lightweight and fast** in comparison to other bloated options based in Electron.
 Don't use Electron for things where speed is paramount, please.

 I will split this in three sections: